jmlopezv/tomtom-mcp/README.md

 ### TomTom Orbis Maps (optional backend)

 By default the MCP tools use TomTom Maps APIs listed above.
 We also support using TomTom Orbis Maps for the same tools.
-To enable TomTom Orbis Maps for all tools set the environment variable `MAPS=tomtom-orbis-maps`
+To enable TomTom Orbis Maps for all tools set the environment variable `MAPS=tomtom-orbis-maps`.

+> **Note:** The Orbis Maps backend includes all the tools from TomTom Maps plus additional Orbis-exclusive tools: `tomtom-ev-routing`, `tomtom-search-along-route`, `tomtom-area-search`, `tomtom-ev-search`, and `tomtom-data-viz`.
+The `tomtom-static-map` tool is only available with the default TomTom Maps backend.

 | Tool | Description | TomTom Orbis Maps API (documentation) |